 No film should be held to the standard of “1”—that would probably be a terrible film.
 So instead, I think it’s good for us to start with an idea of how the “average” film in this batch includes each paragraph by scene.
 This is the line we’ll be comparing every other film to:

-#7: Mickey’s Christmas Carol (1983)
+#14: Mickey’s Christmas Carol (1983)

 Runtime: 25 minutes

-For many, this short film was their introduction to Dickens’ tale.
+For many, this short was their introduction to Dickens’ tale.
 Scrooge McDuck plays Ebenezer Scrooge, Mickey Mouse plays Bob Cratchit, and various other animated Disney characters play the other roles in the story.
 This cartoon follows the basic plot, it elevates themes from the book, and does it all in a way that makes it easy for a child to understand.
 It’s not a bad short, but it is quite short.

 And for what it is, it’s not a terrible rendition of the book.
 No stave goes neglected.
 However, the same cannot be said when it comes to scene representation.